 "I have just three things to teach: simplicity, patience, compassion.
 These three are your greatest treasures."

-The student experience at KAS Middle School is defined by high expectations along with the love and support from school and families to help students achieve those expectations.
+The student experience in middle school is defined by high expectations along with the love and support in and out of school that helps students to achieve these expectations and reach their full potential.

-Nevertheless, we believe that school should be fun too.
-Our students participate in many clubs, athletics, and recreation time.
+Character education is an important part of the KAS experience and we move our students to act with empathy, integrity, and humility.
+We also believe that school should be fun.
+Our middle school students take advantage of the many club, athletic, arts, and recreation opportunities offered.
 Visitors to our middle school classrooms often remark on the joyful learning and lively dialogue between students and teachers.
-KAS students are treated with respect, and kindness, and we trust them to strive to be their best selves in school.
+KAS students are treated with respect, and kindness, and we trust them to strive to be their best selves in and out of school.

 Christopher, Class of 2025